jimburton/scrabble/chapters/Chapter3.md

-# Chapter Two: Validating moves
+# Chapter Three: Validating moves

-The code corresponding to this version of the project is in the branch `chapter2`.

 In this chapter we introduce monadic error checking, leading to a design for the entire application.
 It will allow us to thread the